XRPLF/xrpl-dev-portal/content/tx-cost.md

 When a `rippled` server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough XRP balance to pay the XRP transaction cost.
 Since this is a `ter` (Retry) code, the `rippled` server retries the transaction without relaying it to the network, until the transaction's outcome is [final](transactions.html#finality-of-results).

 An account's XRP balance could change between when the transaction gets distributed to the network and when it becomes included in a validated ledger.
 (For example, a previous transaction sending XRP to the account in question might have applied provisionally, but the two transactions might execute in the opposite order when the network forms the consensus ledger.)
 In this case, an account may have insufficient XRP to pay the transaction cost even though the transaction has already been distributed to the network.
 When this happens, the transaction fails with the result code `tecINSUFF_FEE` and the account pays as much XRP as possible, resulting in a balance of 0 XRP.

+## Key Reset Transaction ##

+As a special case, an account can send a [SetRegularKey](transactions.html#setregularkey) transaction with a transaction cost of `0`, as long as the account's [lsfPasswordSpent flag](ripple-ledger.html#accountroot-flags) is disabled.
+This transaction must be signed by the account's _master key_.
+Sending this transaction enables the lsfPasswordSpent flag.

+This feature is designed to allow you to recover an account if the regular key is compromised, without worrying about whether the compromised account has any XRP available.
+This way, you can regain control of the account before you send additional XRP to it.

+The [lsfPasswordSpent flag](ripple-ledger.html#accountroot-flags) starts out disabled.
+If enabled, it gets disabled again when the account receives a [Payment](transactions.html#payment) of XRP.

 ## Changing the Transaction Cost ##